cristibaluta/invoice-cmd/README.md

 Compile the invoice app with:

 	// Quick compile
-	ocamlfind ocamlc str.cma unix.cma invoice.ml -o invoice -package yojson
+	ocamlfind ocamlc str.cma unix.cma invoice.ml -o invoice -package yojson -linkpkg
 	// Compile standalone/shippable app
 	ocamlfind ocamlopt str.cmxa unix.cmxa invoice.ml -o invoice -package yojson -linkpkg

-	// If you have Haxe installed you can use this command to compile and run a sample haxe compile.hxml
+Optionally, if you have Haxe installed you can use this command to compile and run the sample

-	sudo ./invoice install
-	invoice
+	haxe compile.hxml

 ### Dependencies